Our Parish Groups

 Ministers of the Word

 We have many great people involved in St. Cronan's Church including our Ministers of the Word, and we always welcome new readers.
 Please talk to one of the priests of the Parish or contact the Parish Office, if you wish to be a part of this ministry.

 Ministers of the Eucharist

-Maura has been the Church florist for over two years now, and has been a great success.
+Maura has been the Church florist for many years now, and has been a great success.
 Her designs range from ultra modern to the more traditional arrangements used at weddings.
 When it comes to flower arranging, Maura has amazing imagination and has won many awards including Silver Medal in "Bloom".
 We would like to acknowledge Maura's hard work and creativity and look forward to every special occasion to see the arrangements she creates.

 If you would like Maura to arrange flowers for an upcoming wedding, please contact the parish office.